 The civil matters that have arisen in relation to the transactions that form the basis for the Økokrim charges, and the outcome of these matters, will depend in large part on the outcome of the Økokrim matter.
 Given the early stage of these proceedings, it is impracticable to render an accurate assessment of the outcome.
-However, based upon the Company's belief that the Økokrim allegations lack merit, and the trial will confirm that TGS did nothing wrong, the Company also believes these civil claims of liability are not well-founded, and it intends to challenge the claims vigorously.
-As a result, the Company does not consider it probable that an outflow of resources embodying economic benefits will be required to settle the obligations and, accordingly, no provisions have been made.
+However, based upon the Company's belief that the Økokrim allegations lack merit, and the appeal proceedings will confirm that TGS did nothing wrong, the Company also believes these civil claims of liability are not well-founded, and it intends to challenge the claims vigorously.